AR20-4/dsgn270-a1/README.md

 #### _Mobile Responsiveness_

-The Fleur De Sel website did have a mobily responsive website but with little to interact with on the site and the only pertinent information being phone number, location and a poorly readable menu what would be the incentive for a user to utilize the mobile version of the site unless it was a necessity.
+The Fleur De Sel website did have a mobily responsive website but with little to interact with on the site and the only pertinent information being phone number, location and a poorly readable menu.
+What would be the incentive for a user to utilize the mobile version of the site unless it was a necessity?